KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 	}
 	```
 21. When creating a projectile, there are a few paths you can go:
      - You can create your own projectile from scratch, which takes considerable effort and experience.
      - You can use a base game projectile, such as Commando's `FMJ`.
      - You can clone a base game projectile, and edit the properties of it safely. **This is what we're going to do.**
 22. Below our fields and properties, put a new `public` `static` field of type  `GameObject`.
 Name it `EggProjectile`.
 Like so:
     ```csharp
 	using BepInEx.Configuration;
 	using R2API;
 	using RoR2;
 	using System;
 	using System.Collections.Generic;
 	using System.Text;
+	using static MyModsNameSpace.MyMainClass;

 	namespace MyModsNameSpace.Items
 	{
 		public class OmnipotentEgg : ItemBase
 		{
 			public override string ItemName => "Omnipotent Egg";

 			public override string ItemLangTokenName => "OMNIPOTENT_EGG";

 			public override string ItemPickupDesc => "Shoot a projectile out when you are damaged";

 			public override string ItemFullDescription => $"When you are damaged, shoot out a projectile for <style=cIsDamage>{DamageOfMainProjectile}</style> <style=cStack>(+{AdditionalDamageOfMainProjectilePerStack}).";

 			public override string ItemLore => "Since the dawn of man, one egg has always stood above the rest.
 This egg.";

 			public override ItemTier Tier => ItemTier.Tier2;

-            public override string ItemModelPath => "@MyModName:Assets/Models/Prefabs/Item/OmnipotentEgg/OmnipotentEgg.prefab";
+			public override GameObject ItemModel => MainAssets.LoadAsset<GameObject>("OmnipotentEgg.prefab");
-            public override string ItemIconPath => "@MyModName:Assets/Textures/Icons/Item/OmnipotentEgg.png";
+			public override Sprite ItemIcon => MainAssets.LoadAsset<Sprite>("OmnipotentEgg.png");

             public float DamageOfMainProjectile;
             public float AdditionalDamageOfMainProjectilePerStack;